 I believe that there were more complications in store for Anne and Wentworth but Austen just decided to cut it all off and have "a something ready for publication."
 Why she tossed out the rom-com tropes we can only surmise, but perhaps it had to do with her failing health.

-BTW, I don't fault the movie for trimming out Mrs. Smith.
+BTW, I don't fault the Netflix movie for trimming out Mrs. Smith.
 Mrs. Smith provides the revelation about Mr. Elliot's true nasty character, but as many scholars have noted, nothing comes of the revelation in the book.
 Anne doesn't even have time to tell Lady Russell about it before we have the scene when Wentworth overhears Anne talking and they are reconciled.

 So, Austen used the well known rom-com tropes of misunderstanding and romantic triangle half-heartedly at best.
 We know Anne loves Wentworth, so we can't believe that Mr. Elliot is a rival.
-And because she had two intelligent protagonists, Austen concluded that using contrived misunderstanding involved a willing suspension of disbelief which she couldn't get on board for.
+And because she had two intelligent protagonists, Austen concluded that using contrived misunderstanding involved a suspension of disbelief which she couldn't get on board for.